HuguesTHOMAS/KPConv/README.md

 ## Acknowledgment

-Our uses the <a href="https://github.com/jlblancoc/nanoflann">nanoflann</a> library.
+Our code uses the <a href="https://github.com/jlblancoc/nanoflann">nanoflann</a> library.

 ## License
 Our code is released under MIT License (see LICENSE file for details).